-And it doesn’t matter if I go quietly in my sleep after epic sex with a supermodel or getting hit by a bus – there is no consolation to be had because my legacy isn’t manifested and my goals aren’t met yet.
+And it doesn’t matter if I go quietly in my sleep after an epic night with a supermodel or getting hit by a bus – there is no consolation to be had because my legacy isn’t manifested and my goals aren’t met yet.

 Then I realize there is SO MUCH to do that even when I get out of bed I can’t get it all done, and that isn’t a scary thought it is a motivator- a challenge- get out and do it – figure it out, Essentialize, prioritize, cut away and clarify so that you can make a difference.

 And in that final moment, in frozen-time, before I am about to mutter the word “One” to myself, I roll over, open my eyes, and lean into the day.